Digital-Pathology/dev-container/README.md

 # Setup Instructions

 1. Install Docker and Remote Explorer Extension pack for VS Code.
+2. Configure Github credentials for:
-2. Create a file named "credentials" in .devcontainer directory.
-3. Put your Github Username and Token into the file:
+    - [Cloning Repos] Create a file named "credentials" in .devcontainer directory.
+In this file put your Github Username and Token using the following format:
         ```
-    USER=
-    TOKEN=
+        USER=<your-github-username>
+        TOKEN=<your-github-token>
         ```
+    - [Pushing/Pulling Repos] Follow the OS-specific instructions found at [this link](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container).
-4. Open the folder in VSCode and click on "Reopen in container" in the bottom right.
+3. Open the folder in VSCode using the docker extension.

 ## Notes for Windows Users